-9/21/87 8/3/05 IN IF 7.
-For the care of infants there shall be a separate room for each group with floor to ceiling walls and an exit opening directly to the outdoors.
-No infant care may occur above the first floor.
-TPF 8.
-In teen parenting programs exits from each room are not required, provided that: 10/4/89 a.
-The center shall post a schedule listing the parents who are scheduled for parenting classes during each day.
-The number of parents present shall always be sufficient to meet an adult-child ratio, in the event of building evacuation, of one (1) adult to two (2) infants.
-10/4/89 Fire drills involving the use of parents for evacuation of the children's center shall be held monthly.
+10/4/89 evacuation, of one (1) adult to two (2) infants.b.
+Fire drills involving the use of parents for evacuation of the children's center shall be held monthly.
 9/21/87 12/2/92 INF 9.
 For infants, there must be a minimum of 35 square feet per child of suitable and usable space, which includes open play space.
 3/9/05 Applications received after January 1, 1993 for programs serving infants under one year of age must meet the requirement of a minimum of 50 square feet per child of suitable and usable space, which includes open play space.
-All infant rooms shall include a diapering area with hand-washing facilities with hot (temperature not to exceed 110 $^{\circ}$ F.) and cold running water.
+All infant rooms shall include a diapering area with hand-washing facilities with hot (temperature not to exceed 110 ° F.) and cold running water.
 SA Handbook 3.4.2A SA 10.
 Usable indoor floor space refers to space that is at all times under the exclusive control of the program and available for indoor play, classroom, work area, or rest area while children are in care.
 SA Handbook 3.4.2E SA 11.
 A school-age child care program may request permission from the licensing authority to operate under an exception to usable indoor floor space.
 The written request must include an explanation of why the exception is necessary (for example, the program has a large outdoor play area with pavilions and a court yard that is being used interchangeably with the limited classroom space indoors for homework and art center.
 Additionally, this space can be used during inclement weather.
 SA Handbook 3.4.2F SA 12.
 During sedentary activities room capacity may be reduced to 25 square feet per child.
 SA Handbook 3.4.2G,H SA 13.
 The program environment must provide dedicated, usable safe space for all activities during hours of operation.
 SA The space must be arranged to be conducive for simultaneous social, recreational and educational activities.
 Ch 402.305(15) 14.
 During the periods of time in which children are arriving and departing from the children's center, notwithstanding local fire ordinances, minimum standards for square footage are suspended for a period of time not to exceed thirty (30) minutes.
-CC Facility Handbook 3.4.3A 1 15.
+CC Facility Handbook 3.4 9.3A 15.
 Space that is used as a common dining area or for large group assemblies/activities is included in the usable floor space for purposes of determining overall facility capacity.
-CC Facility Handbook 3.4.3D 16 SA Facility Handbook 3.4.3B 16.
+CC Facility Handbook 3.4 SA Facility Handbook 3.4 16.
 While a common area is being used for dining or specific large group assemblies/activities (special events), the applicable 25 or 35 square feet requirement of usable indoor floor space for each child does not apply, although supervision and ratios must still be maintained.
 This means that for special events, the overall room capacity may be greater than it would be under normal use; however, the facility must maintain minimum square footage per child in accordance with the local fire authority requirements.

-CC Facility Handbook 3.4.3B SA Facility Handbook 3.4.3B

-17. Common area (i.e. multiple purpose rooms or dining rooms) square footage may not be counted in such a manner as to expand the capacity of individual rooms in the children's center.

-18. Common area square footage may not be counted toward the facility's overall capacity unless the space is used regularly and other classroom capacity requirements are not exceeded.
+CC Facility Handbook 3.4 SA Facility Handbook 3.4 17.
+Common area (i.e. multiple purpose rooms or dining rooms) square footage may not be counted in such a manner as to expand the capacity of individual rooms in the children's center.
+CC Facility Handbook 3.4 .3E 18.
+Common area square footage may not be counted toward the facility's overall capacity unless the space is used regularly and other classroom capacity requirements are not exceeded.